mita4829/Project3308/README.md

-# CSCI 3308 Group Project
+# CSCI 3308 Group Project (Title of Project: Undecided)
-Title of Project: Undecided
+## Project Summary
+We are building a web application that works on iOS and Android browsers and what it is, is a book finder for the Norlin library.
+Users type in a book name and their phones will use the built-in gyroscope to present an augmented reality map to guide the users to their book.
 ## Collaborators
 Adian Bohenick, Daltom Marrow, Jeong Lee, Michael Tang, Owen Wattenmaker

-Description: We are building a web application that works on iOS and Android browsers and what it is, is a book finder for the Norlin library.
-Users type in a book name and their phones will use the built-in gyroscope to present an augmented reality map to guide the users to their book.
 Vision Statement: Undecided
 Motitvation: Undecided
 Risks: Some risks are that we are exposed to new languages such as Javascript, MySQL, PHP.